asmitbm/contributors-guide/pages/Suggesting-enhancements.md

+*This page includes content for suggesting enhancements to the Weaviate core.
+Suggestions are in the form of issues*

 #### Suggesting Enhancements

+Hey!
+We are glad you want to improve our product by suggesting new feature(s).

 This section walks you through the process of submitting an enhancement for an addition to Weaviate core, such as a brand-new feature or a small change to an already-existing feature.

 Following these guidelines can help you make a better suggestion, and make it easier for the maintainers and the community to understand your proposal and find other similar suggestions.

-When filling out the template, be sure to include the steps you would take if the requested feature were available.
+When filling out the issue template, be sure to include the steps you would take if the requested feature were available.

 We recommend you to check the Weaviate Module System to get better understanding of how Weaviate works.